Law Clerk

 Jobs & Opportunities

-The National Center for Lesbian Rights is seeking law clerks to assist with all aspects of its national impact litigation, public policy, and educational work.
+The National Center for LGBTQ Rights is seeking law clerks to assist with all aspects of its national impact litigation, public policy, and educational work.
 Much of the clerk’s time will be devoted to interacting with members of the community who contact NCLR’s legal information helpline and handling their questions from start to finish under the supervision and training of NCLR staff attorneys.
-Clerks also conduct case research, update publications, and draft memos on a wide range of issues affecting LGBT people and their families.
+Clerks also conduct case research, update publications, and draft memos on a wide range of issues affecting LGBTQ people and their families.

 NCLR hires law clerks for the summer as well as the fall and spring semesters.